-On all criteria of solvency examined, the assets are sufficient to meet the relevant solvency standard as at 30 June 2020.
-The position in the future is however highly dependent on future investment returns and shows that the rate of 6.3% is sufficient over the projection period whilst maintaining a reasonable buffer against adverse experience.
+On all criteria of solvency examined, the assets are sufficient to meet the relevant solvency standard as at 30 June 2023.
+The position in the future is however highly dependent on future investment returns and shows that the contribution rate of 6.3% is sufficient over the projection period whilst maintaining a reasonable buffer against adverse experience.

-Given that stability in employer contribution rates is desirable, I therefore recommend that employer contributions continue at the rate of at least 6.3% of Salarylink members' salaries.
+Given that stability in employer contribution rates is desirable, I therefore recommend that employer contributions for the defined benefits continue at the rate of at least 6.3% of Salarylink members' salaries.

-I do not recommend that any changes be made to benefits, given the above contribution recommendations and the long term nature of the benefits provided by the Scheme.
+I do not recommend that any changes be made to benefits, given the above contribution recommendations and the long term nature of the benefits provided by the Plan.